-Our club touches on each of these, but it does so much more.
+Our club touches on each of these studies, but in a more in-depth way.
 It brings together novice and expert alike, who have the same interests.
 It gives members the opportunity to collect specimens, learn about how they are formed, and perhaps how to make them into wearable art.

 We encourage people to become members of ETGMS.
-As a member you will receive our monthly newsletter, the Rock-N-Rose.
-Also you be able to attend club field trips, instructional workshops, classes, and sub-group meeting, like our Lapidary / Jewelry, Mineral, and Fossil groups monthly meetings.
-You will also get email updated on club activities.
+As a member, you will receive our monthly newsletter, the Rock-N-Rose.
+Also you be able to attend club field trips, instructional workshops, classes, and sub-group meetings, like our Lapidary/Jewelry, Mineral, and Fossil groups monthly meetings.
+You will also get email updates on club activities.

 MEETINGS: We meet on the first Monday of each month, unless the date falls on a holiday, then the meeting is moved to the second Monday.

-If you have any suggestions or would like to add your club link, please contact: Webmaster: Lynn Metcalf
+If you have any suggestions or would like to add your club link, please contact...
+Webmaster: Holly Ingram

 Sign-Up and Login is Limited to Dues Paying Members of the East Texas Gem and Mineral Society